Skip to navigation Skip to content

 • place of study where they qualify for travel at the commencement and end of study to move to the campus location

-Does the student meet one of the above conditions?
+Does the activity location meet one of the above conditions?

-• No, advise the student or education provider the student is not eligible for Away from Base assistance as they are not isolated from the activity location, go to Step 12
+• No, advise the student or institution the student is not eligible for Away from Base assistance as they are not isolated from the activity location.
+Go to Step 12

 11